 Midlife Crisis Age

 A midlife crisis for a woman is often associated with middle age.
 Typically, a woman in midlife crisis faces deep self-reflection and emotional shifts between the ages of 40 and 60.
-During this period, women engage in deep self-reflection, reevaluating their life choices, questioning their achievements, and assessing their accomplishments.
+During this stage, women experience what is often called a female midlife crisis, involving deep emotional and psychological evaluation.
 This phase is also often linked to hormonal changes, societal pressures, and shifting personal and professional roles.

 Midlife can serve as a significant emotional turning point for women.
 Many feel the need to focus on their feelings.
 Thinking about identity and seeking a renewed sense of purpose may also be a part of this complicated period